 Dental and maxillofacial surgeries help many people enhance their smile.
 Procedures such as dental implants, orthognathic surgery and wisdom tooth extraction can benefit patients in a variety of ways.

 However, operations can be stressful for some patients, particularly those who have never had surgery before.
 That’s why most maxillofacial surgeons offer IV sedation, which is also known as conscious sedation.

 In this article, the maxillofacial surgeons at Clinique Evoro explain everything you need to know about IV conscious sedation.

 How does IV sedation work?

-How to be well-prepared for IV sedation
+How to prepare for IV sedation

-Fast before dental surgery
+Fast before surgery

 It’s important to fast for 8 hours before surgery, meaning that you can’t eat anything during that time.
 You are allowed to drink water until 2 hours before the procedure.

 On the day of your surgery, make sure to wear loose-fitting clothing with easy access for the IV and monitor.
 It will make the surgeon’s job easier and ensure that you stay comfortable and able to breathe freely throughout the procedure.